hipc-book/hipc-book.github.io/_lectures/10-heterogeneous_programming.md

 Now that we've covered how to run code on a target device, we need to consider how we move data between the host and a target device.

 The `target` construct offers a few ways for us to specify which data to map between the host and the device.
 Firstly we can specify which data to map to a device using the `map` modifier.
-Alternatively we can specify enter/exit data with the `enter data` and `exit data` modifiers.
+Alternatively, we can specify enter/exit data with the `enter data` and `exit data` modifiers.

 For example,